 Remove jar from heat, let cool slightly.
 If you are using essential oils to make one scent, you can add your oils at this point and stir well.
-Pour balm into tins or lip balm tubes.
+Pour balm into tins.

-If you want to create various different scents, pour lip balm mixture into little tins or tubes.
+If you want to create various different scents, pour lip balm mixture into little tins.
 Let cool at room temperature or in the refrigerator until completely solid.

 Essential oils and combos that work well: